 Tailoring to Your Cat’s Specific Needs:

-• For Health Conditions: If your cat has diabetes, a high-fiber diet might help regulate blood sugar, but the type of fiber and overall recipe is critical.
-For a cat with Inflammatory Bowel Disease (IBD), some fibers might help while others could cause a flare-up.
+- For Health Conditions: If your cat has diabetes, a high-fiber diet might help regulate blood sugar, but the type of fiber and overall recipe are critical.
+For a cat with inflammatory bowel disease (IBD), some fibers might help while others could cause a flare-up.
 This is where your vet’s guidance is priceless.

 For the Problem: Are you fighting hairballs or constipation?
 The ideal fiber blend might be different.
 A food for constipation might have more insoluble fiber, while one for diarrhea might have more soluble fiber.